COVID-19 CAPS Update

 If you wish to speak with a counselor between 8:30am-5:00pm (Monday-Friday), please call the CAPS office at 703-993-2380 and our staff will gladly connect you with a counselor over the phone.

-For mental health crises outside of business hours, please contact your Community Director or Campus Police at 703-993-2810.
+For mental health crises outside of business hours, please call CAPS at 703-993-2380, select option 1, to connect with an after-hours crisis counselor.
 For emergencies, please call 911 or go to your nearest emergency room.

 CAPS at Mason is Here for You

 We provide a wide range of free services to students.
 Services are provided by a staff of clinical psychologists, professional counselors, social workers, doctoral-level trainees, learning specialists, and a psychiatrist.
 Our individual and group therapy, workshops, online self-help, and community education programs are designed to enhance students’ personal experience and academic performance.
 For distance learners, please see our Resources for Distance Learning page.
 We also provide consultation to faculty and staff who have concerns about a student.